rust-lang/rust-wiki-backup/Unsafety-draft.md

 ### Things that are currently considered unsafe

-This is a non-exhaustive list of behaviour `unsafe` blocks *must prevent*.
+This is a list of behaviour `unsafe` blocks *must prevent*.
 These issues cannot be caused by safe code, if all interfaces using `unsafe` code internally are correct.

 * Data races
 * Deadlocks (in extra::arc)